katacoda-scenarios/kubernetes-bootcamp-scenarios/6/step3.md

 `kubectl rollout undo deployments/kubernetes-bootcamp`{{execute}}

 The `rollout` command reverted the deployment to the previous known state (v2 of the image).
-Updates are versioned and you can revert to any previously know state of a Deployment.
+Updates are versioned and you can revert to any previously known state of a Deployment.
 List again the Pods:

 `kubectl get pods`{{execute}}

 Four Pods are running.
-Check again the image deployed on the them:
+Check again the image deployed on them:

 `kubectl describe pods`{{execute}}